rushabh1605/sales-customer-dashboard/README.md

   - State
   - City

-These filters help users tailor the view for specific product lines, regions, and time periods.
+These filters help users tailor the view for specific product lines, regions, and periods.

----

-## 🎯 Purpose
-This project demonstrates how interactive dashboards can:
-- Track business performance over multiple years
-- Identify high-performing products and customers
-- Pinpoint areas with losses or growth potential
-- Empower data-driven decisions across departments

 ---